MSU-CSE491/cse_491_fall_2023/blogposts/Orvis/Final.md

 For the last part of adding complexity, an operation for factorial was added.
 Note that this was after all the previous problems were fixed and the goal is to see if it can add a single semi-complex function into the mix.

-The last prompt that was given was: "add a operation for factorial".
+The last prompt that was given was: "add an operation for factorial".

 ```cpp
 #include <iostream>